Oscar Peterson and Nelson Riddle

 Oscar Peterson and Nelson Riddle is a 1963 album by Oscar Peterson with orchestra arranged and conducted by Nelson Riddle.
 The album was produced by Jim Davis and released on Verve Records.

 The album was also reissued in 1984 as Oscar Peterson: The Silver Collection with four tracks added that were recorded by his Trio in 1964, "Con Alma", "Maids of Cadiz", "My Heart Stood Still" and "Woody 'n' You", but omitting track two of the recording with Riddle ("Judy").

 The original album was remastered and re-released by Verve in 2009.

 Riddle was nominated at the 7th Annual Grammy Awards for the Grammy Award for Best Jazz Performance – Large Group (Instrumental) for his work on this album.

 Reception

 Billboard described the album as "a neat teaming of talents here brings Peterson more strongly into the pop area than at any time in the past...
-Riddle's arrangements blend handsomely with their 10 celli, 5 horn and 5 flute voicings, with Peterson's perhaps underplayed pianistics here.
+Riddle's arrangements blend handsomely with their 10 celli, 5 horns and 5 flutes voicings, with Peterson's perhaps underplayed pianistics here.
 There is, in fact, a kind of Claude Thornhill quality to these proceedings, making for strong mood as well as jazz buyer appeal."

 The album was nominated at the 1965 Grammy Awards in the category of Best Instrumental Jazz Performance - Large Group or Soloist with Large Group.